NEW YORK STATE AUTHOR & NEW YORK STATE POET

-September 2021: Ayad Akhtar been named the new State Author and Willie Perdomo the new State Poet.
+The NYS State Writers Institute proudly announces Ayad Akhtar has been named the new State Author and Willie Perdomo the new State Poet.

 Akhtar will receive the Edith Wharton Citation of Merit for Fiction and Perdomo will receive the Walt Whitman Citation of Merit for Poetry at a special ceremony to be held 7:30 p.m.
 Friday, Sept.
 24, 2021, at the University at Albany’s Campus Center West Auditorium.

 The NYS Author and NYS Poet ceremony serves as the official kickoff event for the 4th Annual Albany Book Festival hosted by the NYS Writers Institute -- 10:30 a.m. through 5 p.m.
 Saturday, Sept.
 25, 2021.
 Both events are free are open to the public and will be held at UAlbany's Uptown Campus, 1400 Washington Avenue.